The Lego Movie 2: The Second Part: Critical response

 Jesse Hassenger of The A.V.
 Club called the film "lovable", giving it a grade of B and writing "Like Brad Bird's recent Incredibles 2, it follows up a dazzling animated original (all the more dazzling for earning that designation despite being based on a toy line) with some big ideas that don't cohere with the same streamlined magic as its predecessor."
 Yolanda Machado of TheWrap commended the screenplay and directing and wrote that the film "expands on the original's premise, adding new worlds and characters to the growing LEGO universe, while also crafting a story that is timely, inventive, hilarious and perfect for all ages."

-Chris Nashawaty of Entertainment Weekly says that while it was better than most other films it didn't recapture the surprise of the first film, saying "Everything is still awesome.
+Chris Nashawaty of Entertainment Weekly says that while it was better than most other films, it did not recapture the surprise of the first film, saying "Everything is still awesome.
 Just a little bit less so."
 For The Hollywood Reporter, Michael Rechtshaffen wrote that the film brought "little that's fresh or funny to the interlocking brick table despite boasting a script penned by originators Phil Lord and Christopher Miller."
+Betsy Bozdech of Common Sense Media gave the rate four stars out of five, writing that "It's not quite the lightning in a bottle that its predecessor was, but this entertaining sequel is still definitely better than the average kids' movie."

 Accolades

-The Lego Movie 2: The Second Part earned several nominations for Best Animated/Family Film from the Golden Trailer Awards, the Movieguide Awards (which it won), the Nickelodeon Kids' Choice Awards, and the People's Choice Awards.
-Pratt and Haddish's performance received nominations for each Kids' Choice Award, with Pratt for a People Choice Award.
+The Lego Movie 2: The Second Part received nominations for Best Animated/Family Film from the Golden Trailer Awards, the Movieguide Awards (won), the Nickelodeon Kids' Choice Awards, and the People's Choice Awards.
+Performances of Pratt and Haddish garnered nominations for each Kids' Choice Award, with Pratt for a People Choice Award.
 At the 3rd Hollywood Critics Association Film Awards, its "Catchy Song" was nominated for Best Original Song.
 The film was nominated for the Outstanding Visual Effects in an Animated Feature at the 18th Visual Effects Society Awards.

 Future

+Possible sequel

+On February 7, 2019, in an interview with Moviefone, Chris Pratt expressed his idea for a potential third film in the series titled The Lego Movie 3: The Third Part.